Parking Services Booting FAQs

 2. Why would I have a boot placed on my vehicle?

->

-> It is the policy of the Department of University Safety to boot (immobilize) or tow vehicles when safety is a concern or when all other means of enforcement have been attempted and are exhausted.
+It is the policy of Campus Safety Services to boot (immobilize) or tow vehicles when safety is a concern or when all other means of enforcement have been attempted and are exhausted.
 The boot is being used in place of towing vehicles where applicable.
 The boot may be used on repeat parking violators and violators who may not be identified within our parking database.

->

-> 3. How will I know if a boot has been placed on my vehicle?
+3. How will I know if a boot has been placed on my vehicle?

 When the boot is attached to your vehicle’s tire, you will also receive a notice which will be placed on your driver’s side window or front windshield.
 This notice will alert you to the boot on your vehicle and will provide further instructions.
 Caution tape will also be attached from the boot to your driver’s side mirror.